rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 ⭐ [**Nocturnal Moths**](https://www.nexusmods.com/morrowind/mods/44148) by [Reizeron](https://www.nexusmods.com/morrowind/users/32410819)\
  Adds moths flying around some of the lanterns at night.

+* Double click the mod in MO2 and go to the Optional ESPs tab: Under "available ESPs" have only:
+  * [x] `Nocturnal Moths - Vanilla.ESP`

 ⭐ [**Cave Drips**](https://www.nexusmods.com/morrowind/mods/43488) by [Reizeron](https://www.nexusmods.com/morrowind/users/32410819)\
  Adds a visual effect to all vanilla cave drip sound emitters.